 - Lead meetings with sites providing meeting notes and follow through on action items.

 - Verify that the investigator follows the approved protocol and all GCP procedures.
-Maintain familiarity of local regulatory requirements, MPBC SOPs, guidelines and ICH Good Clinical Practice.
+Maintain familiarity of local regulatory requirements, MAPS PBC SOPs, guidelines and ICH Good Clinical Practice.

 - Conduct routine monitoring visits with timely completion of monitoring visit reports, meeting timelines as defined in the Monitoring Plan.